kumarlokesh/sysd/README.md

 # System Design Exercises

-A collection of system design exercises implemented in Go.
+A collection of system design exercises implemented in Go and Rust.
 Each exercise is a self-contained project demonstrating the design and implementation of various distributed systems concepts.

-## Structure

-- `exercises/` - Contains individual system design exercises
-  - `exercise-name/` - Each exercise is in its own directory
-    - `cmd/` - Main application packages
-    - `internal/` - Private application code
-    - `pkg/` - Public packages that can be imported by other exercises
-    - `test/` - Integration and end-to-end tests
-    - `go.mod` - Go module definition
-    - `README.md` - Exercise documentation
-- `pkg/` - Shared packages across exercises
-- `docs/` - Additional documentation
-- `.github/` - GitHub workflows and templates
-- `Makefile` - Common build and test commands

 ## Exercises

+### Go Exercises

 1. **[AI Code Assistant](exercises/ai-code-assistant/)** - A system design exercise for building an AI-powered coding assistant.
 2. **[Kafka Transactional Messaging](exercises/kafka-transactional-messaging/)** - Implementation of reliable message processing using Kafka transactions.
 3. **[Write-Ahead Log (WAL)](exercises/wal/)** - A low-level implementation of a write-ahead log for data durability.
 4. **[S3 Clone](exercises/s3-clone/)** - A minimal implementation of an Amazon S3-compatible object storage service with support for buckets and objects.
-5. **[Kubernetes Custom Controller](exercises/k8s-controller/)** - A custom Kubernetes controller that manages Task resources to execute commands within the cluster, with support for both one-time and scheduled tasks.
+5. **[Kubernetes Custom Controller](exercises/k8s-controller/)** - A custom Kubernetes controller that manages Task resources to execute commands within the cluster.
-6. **[SQL Parser](exercises/sql-parser/)** - A simplified SQL parser implementation in Go, focusing on understanding PostgreSQL's query processing internals.
+6. **[SQL Parser](exercises/sql-parser/)** - A simplified SQL parser implementation in Go, focusing on PostgreSQL's query processing internals.
-7. **[Cassandra SSTable](exercises/cassandra-sstable/)** - An implementation of a simplified version of Cassandra's SSTable storage format with prefix compression using tries, including reader/writer implementation and range queries.
+7. **[Cassandra SSTable](exercises/cassandra-sstable/)** - An implementation of a simplified version of Cassandra's SSTable storage format.
-8. **[HNSW Vector Search](exercises/hnsw-poc/)** - A high-performance implementation of the Hierarchical Navigable Small World (HNSW) algorithm for approximate nearest neighbor search in high-dimensional spaces.
+8. **[HNSW Vector Search](exercises/hnsw-poc/)** - A high-performance implementation of the HNSW algorithm for approximate nearest neighbor search.

+### Rust Exercises

+1. **[RocksDB Clone](exercises/rocksdb-clone/)** - A step-by-step implementation of a key-value store inspired by RocksDB, covering:
+   - LSM Tree Storage Engine
+   - Write-Ahead Log with Crash Recovery
+   - SSTable Implementation
+   - Compaction Strategies
+   - MVCC (Multi-Version Concurrency Control)
+   - Column Families
+   - Merge Operators

 ## Getting Started

+### For Go Exercises

 1. Clone the repository
 2. Navigate to an exercise directory
 3. Run `go test ./...` to run tests
+4. Check the exercise's README for specific instructions

+### For Rust Exercises

+1. Clone the repository
+2. Navigate to an exercise directory
+3. Run `cargo test` to run tests
 4. Check the exercise's README for specific instructions